 - 1 SECTION 1.
-Section 493.5 is added to the Business and 2 Professions Code, to read: - 493.5. (a) A board within the department that has posted on its internet website that a person's license was revoked because the person was convicted of a crime, upon receiving from the person a certified copy of an expungement order granted pursuant to Section 1203.4 of the Penal Code for the underlying offense, shall, within 90 days of receiving the expungement order, unless it is otherwise prohibited by law, or by other terms or conditions, do either of the following: - (1) If the person reapplies for licensure or has been relicensed, post notification of the expungement order and the date thereof on its internet website. - (2) If the person is not currently licensed and does not reapply for licensure, remove the initial posting on its internet website that the person's license was revoked and information previously posted regarding arrests, charges, and convictions. - (b) A board within the department may charge a fee to a person described in subdivision (a) in an amount up to fifty dollars (\$50), (a), not to exceed the reasonable cost of administering this section.
+Section 493.5 is added to the Business and 2 Professions Code, to read: - 493.5. (a) A board within the department that has posted on its internet website online license search system that a person's license was revoked because the person was convicted of a crime, upon receiving from the person a certified copy of an expungement order granted pursuant to Section 1203.4 of the Penal Code for the underlying offense, shall, within 90 days of receiving the expungement order, unless it is otherwise prohibited by law, or by other terms or conditions, do either of the following: - (1) If the person reapplies for licensure or has been relicensed, post notification of the expungement order and the date thereof on its internet website. online license search system. - (2) If the person is not currently licensed and does not reapply for licensure, remove the initial posting on its-internet website online license search system that the person's license was revoked and information previously posted regarding arrests, charges, and convictions.

--3- AB 646
+3 AB 646